lomolisso/esn-gateway-inference-ms/README.md

-# esn-GATEWAY-inference-ms
+# esn-gateway-inference-ms
-This repository contains the implementation of the inference microservice for the GATEWAY layer of the Edge Sensor Network (ESN).
+This repository contains the implementation of the inference microservice for the gateway layer of the Edge Sensor Network (ESN).